GMP Audit: Complete Guide to Pharmaceutical Compliance Audits

 - Mock interview practice: Conduct practice interviews with operators, supervisors, and managers

-- Document retrieval training: Ensure designated staff can locate and provide requested documents within 15-30 minutes
+- Document retrieval training: Ensure designated staff can locate and provide requested documents promptly and accurately

 Personnel do's and don'ts during GMP inspections: